 Nights outside the national parks you stay in public campgrounds with communal ablution blocks and other facilities such as swimming pool and restaurants.
 As with G-Adventures and Intrepid this means you enter and leave the park with other vehicles on those days.

-Who will this tour appeal to: people who do not mind roughing it just a little bit.
+Who will this tour appeal to: people who do not mind roughing it bit.
 The camping is quite comfortable, what with camp beds with mattresses, all camping equipment and camp chairs supplied.

 Transport: safari vehicle without guaranteed window seat